portlandcodeschool/afe/_posts/assignments/2015-10-03-kitten-adoption-agency-web-site.md

 # Phase Three: Scaffold the site

-0. Follow the generic instructions to scaffold a bootstrap/sass site with yo. (link)
+0. Follow the generic instructions to scaffold a bootstrap/sass site with yo.
+[Look here for instructions](/assignments/scaffold-a-boostrap-slash-sass-site-with-yeoman/)
 0. Update the appropriate manifest files with information specific to this project.
 0. Initialize the project as a git repo
     - Make sure your .gitignore file is set up correctly to ignore node modules and any temporary files created by your tool chain